k9w/instructions/tmux-multitask-keep-stuff-running.md

 [![tmux6.png](img/tmux6.png)](img/tmux6.png)

-We switched back to the second tab, 1:bash, where we had run 'dnf update'.
+We switched back to the second tab, `1:bash`, where we had run `dnf update`.
 We see that command has now completed.

 Leave this tmux session the way it is for the next exercise.